slitzer/racing-lap-tracker/README.md

 npm run dev  # or `npm start` for production
 ```

-Environment variables can be configured in `backend/.env` (see `backend/.env.example`).
+Environment variables can be configured in `backend/.env` (see
+`backend/.env.example`).

-Uploaded files are stored in the `frontend/public/images` directory by default.
+Uploaded files are stored in the `frontend/public/images` directory.
+The server
-The server creates this folder automatically on startup and serves its contents
+creates this folder automatically on startup and serves its contents at
-at `/uploads`.
-You can change the location by setting the `UPLOAD_DIR`
-environment variable.
+`/uploads`.
+Both `.env.example` and `docker-compose.yml` set
+`UPLOAD_DIR=../frontend/public/images` so the backend writes directly to the
+frontend's image folder.
+You may point `UPLOAD_DIR` elsewhere if desired.

 ## Frontend Setup